AndreasLoukakis/rt-ng/day2-content.md

 It should be ease to use a property in the item component to enable / disable this class and the details visibility...

 Also, maybe we could use a [loader]{https://www.patternfly.org/v4/documentation/core/components/spinner} to show while the items are loading...

+One more thing.
+We need all episodes not directed by George Lucas to have a different color.
+Or, in a more general approach, we want some layout behavior, driven by our data.

+We can surely add an ngClass in our item template, with a condition to check the director.
+This would work:

+`[ngClass]="{'some-class': item.director === 'George Lucas'}"` and then use some css to change the background or something.